listenToRipley/learn_docker/kub-action-02-declarative-approach-basics/ReadMe.md

 replicas = how many pods to start with.
 It will default to 1.
 Can be site to zero template = define the pod that will be created.

+How to run
+-f= either the name of doc or path with filename

+kubectl apply -f=deployment.yaml

+Kind - Services
+The service exposes clusters and pods to the outside world.
+So the service object should provide this function.

 Additions resources
 https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/